-- Silicon Sculptor I/II Specific - Programming Clock signal-Both RCK and TCK are used - · Programming file-Both BIT and STAPL files are supported - Silicon Sculptor I only supports the BIT file. - Daisy Chain-Only supports chains of ProASIC or ProASIC devices.
-Refer to ProASIC Daisy-Chain - · Programming for similar applications - Power Supply - Solution 1: 0ohm resistor link \1 and \2 should be populated if the programmer is providing the VDD and VDDP supplies.
+- · Programming Clock signal-Only TCK is used. - · Programming file-Only STAPL files are supported. - · Daisy Chain-Supported. - To bypass non-Microsemi devices, you need to create chain specific STAPL files using ChainBuilder.
+For more information on ChainBuilder, refer to the ChainBuilder User's Guide. - · Power Supply - Solution 1: The 0 Ω resistor links, R1 and R2 in Figure 2 on page 4, should be populated if the programmer is providing the VDD and VDDP supplies.
 Or they can be replaced by wires on the PCB to meet easy layout and low cost requirements.
-Make sure the VDD and VDDP supplies from the target can handle the power supply from the programmer, otherwise use solution 2. - Solution 2: 00hm resistor \1 and \2 should not be populated if the target is providing the VDD and VDDP supplies.
+Ensure the VDD and VDDP supplies from the target can handle the power supply from the programmer, otherwise use solution 2. - Solution 2: The 0 $\Omega$ resistors, R1 and R2 in Figure 2 on page 4, are optional if the target is providing the VDD and VDDP supplies.
+Uncheck the VDD and VDDP supplies from FlashPro in the software.